mincong-h/mincong-h.github.io/_posts/2017-04-06-oca-review-8-notes.md

   context.
 - Read all the options before answer a question.
 Sometimes multiple choices are correct.
+- Be careful about the name of variable, e.g. `s1` and `s2` may be used in a mixed way to confuse you.
 - You cannot assume the `import` statement if the code snippet displayed starts from line 1.
 (No previous lines can be hidden in this case.)
 - Be careful about the application entry point, it must be `public static void`